reidmorrison/semantic_logger/docs/rails.md

 ![Semantic Disabled](images/rails_semantic_false.png)

 #### Include the file name and line number in the source code where the message originated
+**Warning:** Either set this to `nil` (to disable it completely) or to a high log level (`:fatal` or `:error`) in your production environment otherwise you risk encountering a memory leak due to the very high number of objects allocated when Ruby backtraces are created.
+This is best used in development for debugging purposes.

 ~~~ruby
 config.semantic_logger.backtrace_level = :info